A Jedi's Fight - A Star Wars Fan Fiction Story

 Liane came out her Force trance and looked around.
 She shook her head.

 She didn't tell the others what she had seen, but Leia and Wedge were watching her closely.
 Liane sensed their concern.
-She attempted to smile and turned to the two Jedi.
+She turned to the two Jedi.

-"Thank you, Wedge, for staying with me and teaching me some Jedi skills.
+"Thank you, Wedge, for staying with me and teaching me some important Jedi skills.
 I'll will do fine with Ian and Yarmod as my companions.
 With the blast doors closed, this hide-out is impenetrable.
 There is no other entrance.
 I'm safe here.
 Leia, are you sure you don't want to get some rest and get back to Irithim tomorrow.
-I would love to talk to you for awhile, don't you want to eat something?
+I would love to talk to you for awhile.
 Threepio, will you please serve some other drinks."

 "Oh no, who closed the blast doors?"